RackHD/docs/docs/index.rst

 The project is a collection of libraries and applications housed at https://github.com/RackHD/ and documentation hosted at http://rackhd.readthedocs.org.
-The code for RackHD is a combination of Python, Javascript (NodeJS), and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).
+The code for RackHD is a combination of Javascript/Node.js and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).